PowerAuth Command-Line Tool Usage

 --activation-code "F3CCT-FNOUS-GEVJF-O3HMV"

-Uses the create method to activate a PowerAuth Reference client by calling the PowerAuth Standard RESTful API endpoint /pa/v3/activation/create hosted on root URL http://localhost:8080/enrollment-server with an activation code F3CCT-FNOUS-GEVJF-O3HMV.
+Uses the create method to activate a PowerAuth Reference client by calling the PowerAuth Standard RESTful API endpoint /pa/v4/activation/create hosted on root URL http://localhost:8080/enrollment-server with an activation code F3CCT-FNOUS-GEVJF-O3HMV.
 Reads and stores the client status from the /tmp/pa_status.json file.
 Uses master public key and application identifiers stored in the /tmp/pamk.json file.
-Stores the knowledge related derived key using a given password 1234.
+Stores the knowledge-related derived key using a given password 1234.
+The cryptography protocol version is 4.0 and the algorithm used during activation is EC_P384_ML_L5.

-Note: If a --password option is not provided, this method requires interactive console input of the password, in order to encrypt the knowledge related signature key.
+Note: If a --password option is not provided, this method requires interactive console input of the password, in order to encrypt the knowledge-related authentication key.

-Note: In case auto-commit mode is not used (default), the activation needs to be committed on the server using PowerAuth Admin application or using the PowerAuth server RESTful API.
+Note: In case auto-commit mode is not used (default), the activation needs to be committed on the server using the PowerAuth Server RESTful API.

 Get Activation Status